Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 ![Sort Bug Reports](images/SortBugReports.png)

 > [!TIP]
-> You can sort bug reports by multiple columns by holding down the `shift` key while clicking the column headers.
+> You can sort bug reports by multiple columns by holding down the <kbd>shift</kbd> key while clicking the column headers.

 You can also group bug reports using the **drag handle button** to drag columns into the top toolbar or by clicking the **column actions button** and selecting "Group by [Column]".